pxs4528/SubHub/README.md

 ## Customers and Users

-We have been surveying students at UTA for feedback on SubHub:
+We have been surveying students at UTA for feedback on SubHub